Bundal Baaz

-Bundal Baaz is a 1976 Hindi Film fantasy and romantic comedy film directed by Shammi Kapoor.
-The film stars Rajesh Khanna in the lead role and had Sulakshana Pandit, Shammi Kapoor, Ranjeet, Johnny Walker and others in the supporting roles.
-Khanna was impressed with the character of Phantom and hence he designed an entire sequence in this film around it.
+Bundal Baaz is a 1976 Hindi fantasy comedy film directed by Shammi Kapoor.
+The film stars Rajesh Khanna in the lead role, with Shammi Kapoor, Sulakshana Pandit, Ranjeet and Johnny Walker in supporting roles.
+Khanna was impressed with the character of The Phantom and hence he designed an entire sequence in this film around it.
 This film was not commercially successful at the time of its release, but was critically acclaimed.
 However, over the years, this film has gained a cult following and appreciation from audiences upon its screening in television.
+This was Shammi Kapoor's second and final directorial effort after Manoranjan (1974).

 Plot

 Daydreamer Rajaram lives a poor lifestyle in a village in India along with his aunt and an unmarried sister, Malti, who has mortgaged their shanty house with Sukhi Lala so that she can educate Rajaram in Bombay.
 Rajaram pretends to be wealthy in order to marry his sweetheart, Nisha Sharma, much to the chagrin of her dad, who wants her to marry a boxer, Ranjeet Gupta.